Peter Martyr d'Anghiera: Works

 The 1511 map gives the earliest record of the Bermudas and is the first printed map specifically devoted to the Americas.

 First map of the Spanish island (Hispaniola) made by Peter Martyr d'Anghiera in 1516, when the Spanish island belonged to the whole of Spain (1492-1604).
 The Spanish island belonged entirely to Spain until 1605, when the devastations of Osorio were carried out.

 Peter Martyr was a prolific writer.
 He is estimated to have composed some eight hundred letters addressed to various illustrious persons relating events in Spain and the Spanish court, written in a journalistic style, often quite gossipy.
 Moving in court circles, Peter Martyr was personally acquainted with most of the leading figures of the day, and it is from his letters that historians have drawn many of the details about their physical appearance, personality, quirks and anecdotes.

 It was as a chronicler that Martyr performed his most notable literary work.
 He collected documents and accounts from the discoverers, as well as personally interviewing them.
 He learned from the letters of Christopher Columbus and made use of the reports of the Council of the Indies.
 He had a great grasp of geographical issues; he was the first European to realise the significance of the Gulf Stream.

 His Opera, published in Seville in 1511 (Legatio Babylonica, Oceani Decas, Poemata, Hymni, Epigrammata), included the first historical account of the Spanish discoveries.

 The Decades consisted of ten reports, two of which Martyr had previously sent as letters describing the voyages of Columbus, to Cardinal Ascanius Sforza in 1493 and 1494.
 In 1501, Martyr, as requested by the Cardinal Luigi d'Aragona, added eight chapters on the voyage of Columbus and the exploits of Martin Alonzo Pinzón.
 In 1511 he added a supplement giving an account of events from 1501 to 1511.

 Jointly with this Decades, he published a narrative of his experiences in Egypt with a description of the inhabitants, their country, and history.
-By 1516, he had finished two other Decades:
+By 1516, he had finished two other Decades.
+By the time of his death a total of eight Decades were complete.